-- Promote energy conservation and efficiency in transportation, buildings, and infrastructure, including energy efficiency standards and land use policies that reduce vehicle miles travelled. - Promote carbon pricing by market mechanisms such as cap and trade systems and carbon taxes. - Promote a clean, low-carbon energy economy that is sustainable, including all forms of renewable energy and transportation infrastructure. - Promote policies that mitigate impacts of climate change by adaptation in urban, rural, agricultural, and natural settings. - Promote basic research and technology development, encouraging the use of a portfolio of technologies. - Promote solutions that ease consequences of climate-related hardships to low- and moderate-income households. - Promote public access and involvement in the decision-making process.
+- Promote a clean, sustainable low-carbon energy economy that includes all forms of renewable energy and transportation infrastructure. - Promote electrification in buildings. - Promote low-carbon energy sources, energy conservation, and energy efficiency in buildings and transportation. - Promote land use policies that reduce automobile dependence. - Protect and promote the capacity of natural, working, and urban lands to capture and sequester carbon. - Promote carbon pricing by market mechanisms such as cap and trade systems and carbon taxes. - Promote policies designed to adapt to the impacts of climate change in urban, rural, agricultural, and natural settings.

+- Promote basic research and technology development, encouraging the use of a portfolio of technologies. - Promote solutions that ease consequences of climate-related hardships to low- and moderate-income households.